 2AA Rosettes and are quite scarce.
 Suggest wages of £26,000 - £28,000 upwards to £30,000 for 3AA Rosette sous chef.

-If paying salaried, we suggest five day week with overtime pro rata over 45 or 48 hours.
+If paying salaried, we suggest five day week with overtime pro rata over 48 hours.

 Chef de parties